aimer63/fire/docs/config.md

     It must be >= `income_end_year`.

   - **planned_contributions** _(list of dicts)_
-    List of one-time contributions (as a fixed nominal amount).
+    List of one-time contributions (as a fixed nominal amount), like you know you will receive a bonus, a credit payment, or a gift.
     Each dict has `amount` (float) and `year` (int).
     To set your initial portfolio, specify a planned contribution at `year = 0` and set the desired allocation using the weights in the year 0 rebalance event.